BlackVS/smartROS/README.md

    ```bash
    /ip/route/print where="dynamic==false"
    ```
 you will get empty result ALWAYS.
-Beacusae non-dynamic routes haven't "dynamic" at all.
+Becausae non-dynamic routes haven't _dynamic_ property at all.
 In this case you can write:
    ```bash
    /ip/route/print where="has not dynamic"
    ```
 and this will work.
 Little bit crazy but it is specific of RouterOS %)

 #### 3. You may use parenthesis to create more complex conditions.
-#### 4. You may use in conditions:
+#### 4. You may use in conditions next arguments:
 _identifiers_ - consist of alhphas, digits and "\_".
 Also identifiers may start from dot (for example, _.id_) _numbers_
 _ipv4_ - ipv4 addresses and networks can be used without quotes _\*NNN_ - special values, indexes
 _true/false_ or _yes/no_ - boolean. _yes_ equal to _true_, _no_ to _false_.
 Rest of values must be used taken in quotes (single or double).
-I.e., for example, ipv6 addresses or any values which containes other from alphanum symbols.
+I.e., for example, ipv6 addresses or any values which contains other non-alphanum symbols.

 ### Syntax.
 Setting values
-Some commands may uset parameters in router.
+Some commands may use parameters (set some property somewhere in router).
-For example, low-levels commands to add ip to blacklist will look like:
+For example, low-level commands to add ip 1.2.3.4 to blacklist will look like:
    ```bash
    <--- '/ip/firewall/address-list/add'
    <--- '=address=1.2.3.4'